Swetha-CT/Innomatics_Data_Analysis-EV-Hackathon/README.md

     *Insights :

-        - From the Choropleth map, it is observed that Washigton(WA) state has the highest number of Electric Vehicles usage.
+        - From the Choropleth map, it is observed that Washington (WA) state has the highest number of Electric Vehicles usage.

 ## Task 3: To create a Racing Bar Plot to display the animation of EV Make and its count each year.